Donders-Institute/bidscoin/docs/troubleshooting.rst

 Installation
 ------------
-A first step when encountering execution errors is to test whether your installation is working correctly.
-An easy way to test the working of various BIDScoin components is to run ``bidscoin -t`` in your terminal.
-Some commonly seen messages are:
+When encountering execution errors it is helpful to know whether your BIDScoin installation is working correctly.
+An easy way to test the working of its various components is to run ``bidscoin -t`` in your terminal.
+Some commonly reported issues are:

 The "dcm2niix" command is not recognized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^